Mastercard/flow/IMPLEMENTATION_STATUS.md

 - 05 needs the actual 6,000–7,000-flow consuming workload and resource-owner input.
   That environment was not supplied; the reported 52/25-minute observations are not new measurements or a diagnosed serial-tail cause.
-- 15–19 and 21–27 are not delivered.
-This includes uninterrupted chain reservations, fairness, bounded cancellation, correlated capture/cutoff, truthful stopped-run final artifacts, integrated compatibility, performance assessment and rollout.
+- 16–19 and 21–27 are not delivered.
+This includes fairness and actual context/fixture ownership, bounded cancellation, correlated capture/cutoff, truthful stopped-run final artifacts, integrated compatibility, performance assessment and rollout.